rsksmart/rif-relay/docs/integration_guide.md

 ## MetaCoin

-As a complete example, we developed Metacoin for minting and sending tokens without requiring RBTC for gas.
-Works on Regtest.
+As a complete example (works on Regtest), we developed Metacoin for minting and sending tokens without requiring RBTC for gas.

 Try it: https://github.com/rsksmart/enveloping-metacoin